withfriendsco/why-withfriends/src/posts/subscription-boxes-stick-figure.md

 headerImage: ../images/stick-figure-box.png
 ---

-Read on to see how a reggae musician based in the woods outside of Santa Cruz turned a successful merch store into a recurring revenue stream work over
+Read on to see how a reggae group based in the woods outside of Oakland, CA, turned a successful merch store into a recurring revenue stream worth a substantial amount.
-\$100,000 a year.
 Stick Figure's average membership on Withfriends is 300% the average Patreon donation.

 <!-- end -->

 ## Turn your biggest fans into monthly paying members

-Stick Figure, a solo studio project by guitarist and producer Scott Woodruff, based in the mountains outside of Santa Cruz, has been running a successful merch store on Shopify, with fans all over the country buying t-shirts, hoodies, and even Stick Figure-branded tiki mugs.
+Stick Figure, a 5-member live band led by guitarist and producer Scott Woodruff, based out of their studio in Oakland, CA, has been running a successful merch store on Shopify, with fans all over the country buying t-shirts, hoodies, and even Stick Figure-branded tiki mugs.